Preparations for the Visit

 How long will the MRI take?

 The MRI scan will take about one hour to complete.
+However, the full appointment will be two to two and a half hours long.

 Does MRI use radiation?